carneiroDotDev/BIT_Scholarship_Project_Notes/Cloud_Track/Project_5/README.md

-# BIT_Scholarship_Council_Notes
+# Project 5
-Repository to create notes regarding the projects and lessons of all the three different tracks
+Repository to create notes regarding the projects and lessons of all the three different tracks.